Starman7312/Robotic-Car-Project/Autonamous Driving Code/hailo-rpi5-examples-main/README.md

 ## Installation

 ### Clone this Repository
-It is assumed you have already cloned this entire source repsoitory [Robotic Car Project](https://github.com/Starman7312/Robotic-Car-Project)
+**It is assumed you have already cloned this entire source repository: [Robotic Car Project](https://github.com/Starman7312/Robotic-Car-Project)**

 Navigate to the repository directory:
 ```bash